bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 The following example shows how to add a modifier and a checkbox with a price adjuster to increase the product's price by five dollars.

 Creating a checkbox with an adjuster requires two separate calls: one to create the checkbox and another one to add the adjuster.
 You can define adjusters within the `option_values` array, but `option_values` are not allowed in the request to create a checkbox modifier because creating a checkbox automatically generates two mandatory option values: `Yes` and `No`.
-Once you have created the checkbox along with its option values, you can update the modifier to add an adjuster.
+Once you have created the checkbox and its option values, you can update the modifier to add an adjuster.

 <div class="HubBlock--callout">